 - Use a well-supported platform for your website (such as WordPress) so it’s easy to find information, learn about updates and hire help if needed.

 - Don’t invest in workarounds for too long, adding layers of band-aids instead of fixing issues.

 - Use free and easy tools when you can, like site checkers and Google Analytics, to find problems quickly and painlessly.

 To save time, you could also consider working with a partner or website service like Wired Impact to help with all or part of your maintenance needs.
-Our platform has all-inclusive pricing when it comes to things like security, hosting and support so that clients can stay focused on their missions instead.
+Our website service has all-inclusive pricing when it comes to things like security, hosting and support so that clients can stay focused on their missions instead.

 No matter the path you take to better maintenance, you’ll get more value out of your website with regular updates and care.
 You’re also less likely to deal with website emergencies or missed opportunities because mistakes went on for far too long without anyone noticing.
 Get started on a schedule that works for you and enjoy the well-earned benefits.

 What parts of website maintenance do you struggle to keep up with?
 Any tips for people that are dealing with a site that’s been neglected?
 I’d love to hear from you in the comments.